CherishShanks/hello-world/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

- I'm Cherish, a problem solver who's making software that will changes the way of life.
+ I'm Cherish, a problem solver who's making software that will change the way of life.

 Stick around this is only the beginning! 😉